Steamboat Springs produces many elite Nordic Combined athletes. But the women can only fly so high

 It wasn’t long after Howelsen that Ted Farwell came to Steamboat Springs to train for the Olympics for Nordic Combined.
 He placed 11th in the 1952 Olympic Games in Norway.
 And then in 2002, Steamboat residents Todd Lodwick and Johnny Spillane just missed the podium with the U.S. men’s team at the Salt Lake City Olympics.
 Then, In 2010, Lodwick and Spillane took home a silver medal in the team event.

-Today, more than 180 kids train at Howelsen Hill across all disciplines through the Steamboat Springs Winter Sports Club.
+Today, more than 360 kids on average train at Howelsen Hill across all disciplines every weeknight, according to officials from the Steamboat Springs Winter Sports Club.
 It’s one of only 30 ski clubs in the United States, and it’s the only one in Colorado and the Rocky Mountain region.
 Some kids have even become so good that they’re on the national team.

 That’s the case for Steamboat resident Annika Malacinski, and her brother, Niklas.
 They’re some of the top American Nordic Combined athletes in the world.
 She believes women are just as capable of excelling as men.